apollographql/rover-init-starters/start-with-rest/getting-started.md

 # Setup

 1. Open `products.graphql` to take a look at your graph's starter schema.
 Ignore the comments labeled with a ✏️ for now, we’ll get to them later.
-2. Run `rover dev --supergraph-config supergraph.yaml` to start a development session.
+2. In the terminal, run the `rover dev` command shown under `Next steps` to start a development session.
 This gives you access to Apollo Sandbox—a local, in-browser GraphQL playground, where you can run GraphQL operations and test your API as you design it.
 3. In Sandbox, paste the following GraphQL query in the **Operation** section:

 ```